jonnor/machinehearing/tinymlEMEA2021/notes.md

+# Theo
+Moderator for the session

 # TODO

-- Make cover photo
+- Make cover photo.
+Use on intro/outro
 Coffee, roaster, MachineLearning, sound
+- Write script for what to say on each slide
-- Create dummy slides for outline
+- Find pictures for each slide
-- Do soundcheck
+- Rehearse and time presentation.
+3x

 # Planning

 ## Format
-5 minutes lighting talk.
+4 minutes lighting talk.
-5 slides a 1 minute.
+4 slides a 1 minute.
-Or up to 10 slides a 30 seconds
+Or up to 8 slides a 30 seconds

 High pace, high energy.
 Simple and focused message